opsit-io/opsit-explang-docs/docs/explang-alg.md

 => no
 ```

-To check truthyness of an expression one can use built-in function `bool`
+To check truth value of an expression one can use built-in function `bool`:
-that returns thruthiness value of an expression.

 ```julia
 > bool("")